Their flights were canceled and they spent 24 hours falling in love - KESQ

 When the flight landed, Jennifer leaped up.

-“Run, Jen, run!” shouted her seat neighbor, and she sprinted down the aisle.
+“Run, Jenn, run!” shouted her seat neighbor, and she sprinted down the aisle.

 “Everybody had heard the story — it had just moved through the plane — so everybody let me go through,” recalls Jennifer today.